5 Ways To Teach Tens and Ones In First Grade

 4. Use Seasonal Activities for Teaching Tens and Ones

+Sometimes, all you need to freshen up a lesson is some seasonal flair, right?!
+I've found this to be true, especially in first grade!
 Young students love lessons that have some holiday sparkle to them.
-When learning to master tens and ones, I love to use a variety of activities with a seasonal theme like these digital place value activities for fall.
+When learning to master tens and ones, I love to use a variety of activities with a seasonal theme, like these digital place value activities for fall.

 Fall place value activities are a great way to connect seasonal fun to math.

 The fall activities I use are designed for Google Slides.
-You can project them to your board making them perfect for whole group lessons, share on a tablet with a small group, or assign to students individually to complete on a device or in a technology center.
+You can project them to your board, making them perfect for whole group lessons, share on a tablet with a small group, or assign to students individually to complete on a device or in a technology center.

 While many of these activities are the same as some of the others we do regularly, there's something about a seasonal theme and digital game that just really perks my kiddos up.
+Not to mention, the digital format feels "new" in comparison to the hands-on learning we do regularly.

 5. Use Daily Place Value Practice Pages

-Each day students will grab their tub of base ten blocks along with their worksheet of the day and begin working on the activities.
+Each day, students will grab their tub of base ten blocks along with their worksheet of the day and begin working on the activities.
 Our daily number sense worksheets cover identifying numbers in the tens and one's place, writing in expanded form, and more!
 I'm a firm believer that daily practice is what really makes it "click" for my firsties.

 Daily worksheets like these Daily Place Value worksheets give your students valuable tens and ones practice every day of the week.